Moltard/BspZipGUI/README.md

 # BspZipGUI
-A clean tool to pack BSP files using Valve's bspzip.exe.
+A clean GUI tool that use Valve's BSPZIP command line utility.
+It is used to embed a folder with custom files (materials, models, sound,..) into a BSP file.

+It can be used for any Source Engine game that provide a bspzip.exe.

+This tool idea is based on [Geotavros's BspZipGui](https://github.com/geotavros/BspZipGui) .

 ## Downloads